Project-MONAI/model-zoo/CONTRIBUTING.md

 ## Checking the coding style

-After Verifying your bundle, if there are any `.py` files, coding style is checked and enforced by flake8, black, isort, pytype and mypy.
+After verifying your bundle, if there are any `.py` files, coding style is checked and enforced by flake8, black, isort, pytype and mypy.
 Before submitting a pull request, we recommend that all checks should pass, by running the following command locally:

 ```bash